razie/gremlins/README.markdown

 Probably more interesting is how to write [scala workflows](ScalaWorkflows.markdown)

-Status: not maintained - use for reference on scala DSL techniques
+Status: not maintained - use for reference on scala DSL techniques, using actors and threads.
+The knowledge from this project morphed into the [diesel apps](https://github.com/razie/diesel-hydra) project, see [DieselApps.com](http://www.dieselapps.com).

 Examples
 ========